• office@diltrust.org.uk

 Why Education and Why Pakistan

-Girls who complete primary education are less likely to get married before 18 or become victims of domestic abuse, and have fewer children.
-Also the child of an educated mother is 50% more likely to live past the age of 5.
+Girls who complete primary education are less likely to get married before 18 or become victims of domestic abuse and have fewer children.
+Also, the child of an educated mother is 50% more likely to live past the age of 5.

 The DIL Model

-A DIL education gives children the knowledge, attitudes, and skills they need to build better lives for themselves, their families, and communities.
+A DIL education gives children the knowledge, attitudes, and skills they need to build better lives for themselves, their families, and their communities.
 DIL works through a four-pronged approach by:

 The DIL Difference